nemanjakojic/docker-containers-demo/README.txt

 ---------------------------------------------------------------------
 Instructions for Running the Solution
 ---------------------------------------------------------------------
- PREREQUISITES: docker, docker-compose
+ PREREQUISITES: docker, docker-compose installed
  (The setup has been tested on Ubuntu 20.04.)

- * Run 'sudo docker-compose up -d' command to build, deploy and run the containers.
+ * Run 'docker-compose up -d' command to build, deploy and run the containers.
    IMPORTANT: make sure this command is run from within the directory that contains the 'docker-compose.yml' file.

+ Additional useful commands:
+ * Run 'docker-compose down' to tear down the application Docker containers;
+ * Run 'docker-compose build' to rebuild the account-api Docker container image;

    NOTE: The script that initializes the database schema will wait until
          the SQL Server instance is ready (up and running).